kennib/solar-australia/README.md

 # Solar Powering Australia

 The aim of the game is to power Australia completely with Solar Energy.
-The team who can do this using the least amount of land for solar arrays will be victorious!
+The team that can produce the most money for the least money spent on solar arrays will be victorious!

 ## How to submit your solar arrays